 Concerns over mine waste polluting Alaska watersheds have been elevated by several proposed cross-border mines, particularly the proposed KSM mine near the Unuk River watershed that will also require a large tailings dam structure; there is also ongoing acid rock drainage flowing into a tributary of the Taku River from the abandoned Talsequah Chief Mine.

-From R. Brent Murphy, Seabridge: “Seabridge wants to clarify that our proposed TMF (tailings mine facility) associated with the KSM Project is not situated in the Unuk watershed or a watershed that drains into Alaska, contrary to the assertions of those who are the most vocal with regards to transboundary development.
-Our TMF will be situated within the Nass watershed, a watershed that drains entirely into Canadian waters.
+R. Brent Murphy, vice president of environmental affairs for Seabridge, the owners of the proposed KSM mine, wrote in an emailed statement that, “Seabridge wants to clarify that our proposed TMF (tailings mine facility) associated with the KSM Project is not situated in the Unuk watershed or a watershed that drains into Alaska, contrary to the assertions of those who are the most vocal with regards to transboundary development.
+Our TMF will be situated within the Nass watershed, a watershed that drains entirely into Canadian waters.”

 After Bennett visited the Talsequah site in August, government agencies issued a letter to the owners of the mine Nov.
 10 that they have 90 days to come up with a plan to stop the acid rock drainage.